Dilapidation & Hand-Over Inspections Gladstone

 A Dilapidation Building Report, sometimes known as Property Condition Reports is an inspection with a written report, which includes photographs of a building or property that is undertaken prior to construction works commencing on an adjoining property.

 The proposed works can include a new unit building house, factory, office block etc. (particularly if there are underground garages), and alterations to a retaining wall, demolition, underground tunneling or road works.

-Dilapidation Report is a report on the condition of a property at a given point in time.
+Dilapidation Reports detail the condition of a property at a given point in time.
 It records any existing damage, and the state of any particular aspects of the property that are likely to be affected by construction work, excavation or demolition.

 These reports are normally carried out on nearby properties both before work begins, and after it’s finished.
 Comparing the two reports offers a clear picture of any damage that might have occurred as a result of building, excavation or demolition work.

 When you are getting your new home built, renovating your existing home or you are building an investment property, a Handover Inspection or Defects Inspection at Practical Completion is a most important independent building inspection to have carried out.

 You will have peace of mind knowing your new home has been checked for quality and finish, and that any defects have been picked up before you pay the final payment and take possession of the new property.

 Your New Home or Renovation Handover Report is a document which includes:

 - Summary of the inspector’s findings, namely the defects list.